 14.4.g.
-Physician's Statement.
+Physician's/practitioner's Statement.

 14.4.g.1.
-The Director shall prescribe a physician's statement form to be supplied by all agencies to its employees.
+The Director shall prescribe a physician's/practitioner's statement form to be supplied by all agencies to its employees.
 All agencies shall use this form or an alternate form or method, approved by the Director, to obtain the necessary information.
+Appointing authorities shall comply with FMLA provisions pertaining to certification and recertification, when applicable.

 14.4.g.2.
-Any employee requesting sick leave for an absence of more than three consecutive scheduled work days or scheduled shifts must, within two days of his or her return to work, provide a prescribed physician's statement from the attending physician for the entire absence.
-Consecutive scheduled workdays are determined without regard to scheduled days off that occur during the period of sick leave.
-Thus, annual leave, holidays, modified holiday observance, compensatory time, regularly scheduled days off, or any other time for which the employee was not scheduled to work during the period of absence shall not constitute a break when determining the three consecutive scheduled work days.
-If the employee's physician/practitioner has placed restrictions or limitations on the employee's work activities, the employee must furnish the prescribed physician's statement immediately upon return to work.
-The physician's statement form shall specify the period of incapacity and state that the employee was unable to perform his or her job or that the employee's absence was due to reasons provided in paragraph 14.4.f.6. of this rule for a member of the employee's immediate family.
+Employees requesting sick leave, or annual leave upon exhaustion of sick leave, for themselves, a family member, or a combination thereof, for more than three (3) consecutive scheduled work days or scheduled shifts must, immediately upon his or her return to work, provide a prescribed physician's/practitioner's statement from the attending physician/practitioner for the entire absence.
+Consecutive scheduled workdays are determined without regard to scheduled days off that occur during the period of sick leave or annual leave used upon exhaustion of sick leave.
+Thus, annual leave, holidays, modified holiday observance, compensatory time, regularly scheduled days off, or any other time for which the employee was not scheduled to work during the period of absence shall not constitute a break when determining the three (3) consecutive scheduled work days.
+The physician's/practitioner's statement form shall specify the period of incapacity and state that the employee was unable to perform his or her job or that the employee's absence was due to reasons provided in paragraph 14.4.f.6 of this rule for a member of the employee's immediate family.

 14.4.g.3.
-In the absence of a prescribed physician's statement form, the entire absence shall be charged to unauthorized leave as provided in subsection 14.6. of this rule, and the employee's pay shall be docked the following pay period for the entire period of absence.
+In the absence of a prescribed physician's/practitioner's statement form, the entire absence shall be charged to unauthorized leave as provided in subsection 14.6 of this rule, and the employee's pay shall be docked for the entire period of absence.
 The appointing authority shall notify the employee in writing that his or her pay is being docked.
-If the physician' statement from the attending physician specifies a period of incapacity that is less than the entire absence, only the period of incapacity shall be charged to sick leave and the remaining absence shall be charged to annual leave, if annual leave is available to the employee and is not otherwise restricted.
+If the physician's/practitioner's statement from the attending physician/practitioner specifies a period of incapacity that is less than the entire absence, only the period of incapacity shall be charged to sick leave and the remaining absence shall be charged to annual leave, if annual leave is available to the employee and is not otherwise restricted.

 14.4.g.4.
-For extended periods of sick leave, a prescribed physician's statement form confirming the necessity for continued leave must be submitted within thirty (30) calendar days of the commencement of the sick leave and must indicate a date the physician will release the employee to return to work or a date the physician will re-evaluate the employee's medical condition.
-For employees being re-evaluated, an additional physician's statement must be submitted upon re-evaluation.
-Failure to produce the required statement is grounds to terminate further sick leave benefits and the appointing authority shall immediately place the employee on unauthorized leave and notify the employee in writing of such action as provided in subsection 14.6. of this rule.
-This written notice shall allow the employee fifteen (15) days to submit the required physician's statement.
+For extended periods of sick leave, a prescribed physician's/practitioner's statement form confirming the necessity for continued leave must be submitted within fifteen (15) days of the commencement of the sick leave and must indicate a date the physician/practitioner will release the employee to return to work or a date the physician/practitioner will re-evaluate the employee's medical condition.
+For employees being re-evaluated, an additional physician's/practitioner's statement must be submitted upon re-evaluation.
+Failure to produce the required statement is grounds to terminate further sick leave benefits and the appointing authority shall immediately place the employee on unauthorized leave and notify the employee in writing of such action as provided in subsection 14.6 of this rule.
+This written notice shall allow the employee fifteen (15) days to submit the required physician's/practitioner's statement.
 Failure of the employee to submit the required statement within the fifteen-day notice period, except for satisfactory reasons submitted in advance to the appointing authority, is cause for dismissal.
-The necessity for absence because of exposure to contagious disease must be verified on a prescribed physician's statement form regardless of the length of absence.
+The necessity for absence because of exposure to contagious disease must be verified on a prescribed physician's/practitioner's statement form regardless of the length of absence.